 SMEs that do not pay payroll tax will receive a $1,500 digital voucher to use against the cost of NSW Government fees and charges.

-The NSW infrastructure pipeline has expanded to $107.1 billion which is expected to generate 145,000 jobs.
-While the Budget does not announce any significant new projects, the Government has focussed on fast-tracking targeted investments in shovel ready-projects to boost demand in the near term.
+The NSW infrastructure pipeline has expanded to $107.1 billion, which is expected to generate 145,000 jobs.
+While the Budget does not announce any significant new projects, the Government has focused on fast-tracking targeted investments in shovel ready-projects to boost demand in the near term.